maoweinilsson/PDC-software-web/applications/Comsol/centos7/5.0/using.rst

 We recommend using Comsol on Tegner in a server fashion.
-First you should have to book an interactive node from the login node (i.e. heval) and then you start to launch the comsol server on the interactive node.
+First you should have to book an interactive node from the login node (i.e. tegner) and then you start to launch the comsol server on the interactive node.
 After that, you connect with the comsol client from your laptop or desktop computer.

 Start the Comsol server on Tegner
 --------------------------------